Our History

 2019

-In the spring of 2019, we received a $330,000 grant from the Hine Memorial Fund which allowed us to build a sensory-friendly playground it long-desired on its Elementary/Middle School campus on Market Street in Youngstown.
-The grant also funded the renovation and equipping of four new classrooms to meet capacity demands.
-We held a groundbreaking ceremony in August – just in time for the beginning of the 2019-2020 school year.
+In the spring of 2019, Potential Development was awarded a $330,000 grant from the Hine Memorial Fund, allowing us to bring a long-awaited dream to life—a sensory-friendly playground at our Elementary/Middle School campus on Market Street in Youngstown.
+In addition to the playground, the grant also funded the renovation and furnishing of four new classrooms to help accommodate our growing enrollment.
+We proudly held a groundbreaking ceremony in August, just in time for the start of the 2019–2020 school year.

 2020